 - Avoid using the food processor: Chopping and mixing your ingredients by hand avoid your ingredients turning to soupy.

 - Make the night before: This will allow all the flavors to meld together for the best dip.

 - If adding avocado: If you would like to add some creamy avocado, do so right before serving or it will turn brown.

 Ways to Enjoy Black Bean Salsa

-- With chips: Serve as an appetizer with crispy tortilla chips.
+- With chips: Serve as an appetizer with this salsa verde recipe and crispy tortilla chips.